Eris: Measuring discord among multidimensional data sources: Implementation

 The operations $\tilde{\gamma}$ and $\tilde{\varepsilon}$ are zero-filtering versions of aggregation and derivation respectively, which remove any rows whose $C$-value is zero.
 Filtering out zero coefficients is not essential but avoids retaining unnecessary records since absent coefficients are assumed to be zero.
 In the rule for selection, recall predicate $P$ only mentions key attributes; we write $\sigma_P(\vec{R})$ for the result of applying the selection to each table in $\vec{R}$.
 In the rule for projection-away, we assume $R : K \tri V$ and $W \subseteq V$, and $\vec{R}[V\backslash W]$ is the record resulting from discarding the fields corresponding to attributes in $W$.
 Likewise in the rule for renaming, $\vec{R}[B \mapsto B']$ stands for renaming field $B$ of $\vec{R}$ to $B'$ if present, otherwise applying $\rho_{[B \mapsto B']}(-)$ to each table in $\vec{R}$.
 In the rule for addition, we introduce a dummy discriminant in the union, and just use zero-filtering aggregation $\tilde{\gamma}_{K,X;C}$ to sum coefficients grouped by key and variable name (i.e., getting rid of the dummy discriminant).
 Likewise, in the case for scalar multiplication, $\tilde{\varepsilon}_{C:=\alpha\cdot C}(R_{B_0})$ operation does an in-place update and finally filters out any zero coefficients.
-The rule for difference is slightly tricky because since $S_0$ does not have variable attribute in the key, so just subtracting it from each of the $R.B$ would not work.
+Note that for the sake of understanding, we provide separate rules for assigning a field a constant value, adding two fields, and scalar multiplication of a field, while the query language given earlier allows derivations to assign a new field the result of any linear expression.
+Arbitrary linear expressions can be handled by introducing intermediate fields and projecting them away at the end, for example $\varepsilon_{B := C+42}(q) = \hat{\pi}_D(\varepsilon_{B := C + E}(\varepsilon_{E:=42}(q))$.
+The rule for difference is slightly tricky because since $S_0$ does not have value attributes in the key, so just subtracting it from each of the $R.B$ would not work.
 Instead, we compute the set of keys present after the difference and restrict each $R.B$ to that set of keys (using a join).
 The rule for join is likewise a little more involved: given $R : K_R \tri V_R$ and $S : K_S \tri V_S$, since $V_R$ and $V_S$ are disjoint, it suffices for each field $B_R$ of $V_R$ to join the corresponding table $R.B_R$ with the keys of $S_0$, i.e. $\pi_{K_S}(S_0)$, and symmetrically for $S$'s value-fields $B_S$.
 Finally, for aggregation we assume $R: K \tri V$ with $K' \subseteq K$ and $V'\subseteq V$, and again use $\tilde{\gamma}$.